-You can also collaborate with people who are not paying subscribers.
-By inviting someone to collaborate on a transcript, they will be added in as a 'reviewer.'
+You can also share files with people who are not paying Trint subscribers.
+Just invite them to collaborate on your transcript or Story and, if their email address is not linked to a Trint account, they will be added as a guest.

-Reviewers will see a live version of the transcript, and they can make comments where necessary.
+Guests will see a live version of the transcript and they can make comments if you give them that permission.
 Critically, they will also see the audio or video file as they review the transcript, providing them with the context and emotion behind the written words.
-The reviewer will not be able to edit the transcript.

 This in-app collaboration means there is no need to copy-paste your completed transcripts into other tools to collaborate with colleagues.
 Not only does that add an extra step to your work, but it deprives everyone of so much detail and context.